Marctraider/LiveScript-LTSC-21H2/README.md

 - Unable to disable Tamper protection through script on some systems (i.e. vmware?), but does work manually through UI.
 (Requires more investigation on what's causing this)
 - Use MarkC mouse acceleration curve generator for perfect 1:1 pixel movement on screen DPI other than 100% (Otherwise, disabling enhance mouse pointer is sufficient)
 - Enable 'wuauserv' (Windows Update) service in order to apply cumulative updates.
 (Will be disabled again after re-running script after applying an update)
+- DSCP values can be useful for; Allowing only data through the router on home network with iptables for extra security layer, or to put router in performance mode (Gaming), or to route data through some specified network interface.